List of flag bearers for the United States at the Olympics: Firsts

-US team manager Matthew Halpin was the first to carry the flag at the 1906 Intercalated Games, though that event is no longer considered by the International Olympic Committee to be part of Olympic history.
+U.S. team manager Matthew Halpin was the first to carry the flag at the 1906 Intercalated Games, though that event is no longer considered by the International Olympic Committee to be part of Olympic history.
 Ralph Rose became the first competitor to have the honor when he led the team out at the 1908 Summer Games, the first official Olympic Games to feature a parade of nations.
 The first woman to represent the United States was fencer Janice Romary in 1968, her sixth consecutive Summer Olympics.
-Taffy Abel was the first person to represent the United States at the Winter Olympics when he was chosen to carry the flag at the inaugural Games in Chamonix in 1924.
+Native American Ojibwe Taffy Abel was the first person to represent the United States at the Winter Olympics when he was chosen to carry the flag at the inaugural Games in Chamonix in 1924.
+Abel has been the only Native American flag bearer in the Winter or Summer Olympics.
 Rafer Johnson became the first African American to serve as the nation's flag bearer at the 1960 Summer Olympics.
 Janice Romary became the first woman to carry the flag at the 1968 Summer Olympics.
 Irish-born Pat McDonald, one of the "Irish Whales", became the first athlete to be selected as the flag bearer twice when he performed his second duty in 1924.
 In 1956 two other athletes led the U.S. team out for a second time, James Bickford at the Winter Olympics and Norman Armitage at the Summer Games.